 Adam Masons films give the impression that he has become frustrated by the process of trying to raise capital and sought ways to circumvent this.
-It has also meant that there has often felt like an improvisational quality to the films, that he is making do with the resources that were available to the extent that Pig was a film shot all in one take that gave the impression it was frequently being ad libbed by Mason and Andrew Howard.
+It has also meant that there is often an improvisational quality to the films, the feeling that he is making do with the resources that were available to the extent that Pig was a film shot all in one take that gave the impression it was frequently being ad libbed by Mason and Andrew Howard.
 There is a somewhat similar sense you get to Luster.
 It feels less scripted than sketched in a general sense, allowing the actors to improvise scenes.
-Many of the performances have an annoyingly self-indulgent quality where you get the impression that the actors have been given their heads especially Pollyanna Rose as a spoilt Hollywood teen actress, and Zelda Williams, daughter of Robin Williams who gives an extremely bad performance as her bratty girlfriend, or the scenes with Ian Duncan as the down-on-his-luck actor neighbour.
+Many of the performances have an annoyingly self-indulgent quality where you get the impression that the actors have been given their heads especially Pollyanna Rose as a spoilt Hollywood teen actress, and Zelda Williams, daughter of Robin Williams, who gives an extremely bad performance as her bratty girlfriend, or the scenes with Ian Duncan as the down-on-his-luck actor neighbour.
 Even the well-known Xander Berkeley turns up as a cop where the credibility of his character vanishes when it comes to the absurd notion of a LAPD detective investigating the disappearance of a homeless man after one day.

 The film gets a good frisson out of Andrew Howard setting up his surveillance cameras and then discovering the stalker in his house is himself.
 It eventually becomes apparent that we are in for a variant on the oft-filmed story of The Strange Case of Dr Jekyll and Mr Hyde (1886).
 However, the film needed to be tighter, more story driven, less focused around the indulgences of the performers.
 It tends to go on and on from scene to scene rather than is driven by anything that has a dramatic punch or twist.
 There is a fine section where the milquetoast Howard chains himself up in the garage to fight it out with his other self and the two begin a process of mutual torture but the film needed more of these scenes.
 Compare Luster to the incredibly taut tension of Masons Broken, which seems a world of difference away.
 The result adds up to a far less interesting treatment than you feel it could have been.

 As is the case with many of Adam Masons other films, there is a constant chatter from the radio in the background in this case, a mens advice jockey who gives loud counsel about taking an aggressive stance in ones life, which acts as counterpoint to the war between Andrew Howards two selves.
-In the eventual emergence of the Mr Hyde figure, it feels not unakin to the end of Fight Club (1999) where the downtrodden man finally frees his badass inner self and lets him take charge of his life, which becomes all about revelling in being a man and an alpha male, the same sort of mens support group bullshit that has been nattering on on the radio throughout.
+In the eventual emergence of the Mr Hyde figure, it feels not unakin to the end of Fight Club (1999) where the downtrodden man finally frees his badass inner self and lets him take charge of his life, which becomes all about revelling in being a man and an alpha male, the same sort of mens rights bullshit that has been nattering on on the radio throughout.